From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Experiments

 We first distill a CaiT-S24 teacher (384-dim) into a DeiT-Tiny student (192-dim).
 Results are summarized in \Cref{tab:main}.

 \textbf{Baseline and failure of naive feature KD}.
 The standard DeiT-Tiny baseline trained with cross-entropy reaches $74.86\%$ Top-1 accuracy.
 Applying a simple feature KD method (SpectralKD \cite{tian2025skd}) directly to this baseline only improves Top-1 to $75.07\% \,(+0.21)$.
-This confirms the empirical phenomenon reported in prior work \cite{yang2024vitkd, tian2025dd}: plain feature-map distillation is almost ineffective for ViTs under the usual architectural choices.
+This confirms the empirical phenomenon reported in prior work \cite{yang2024vitkd, tian2025dd} that plain feature-map distillation is almost ineffective.

-\textbf{Strategy 1: Post-hoc projector (feature lifting)}.
+\textbf{Lift (post-hoc lifting projector)}.
 We attach a lightweight linear projector ($192\to384$) after the student’s last layer and keep it at inference.
 Even without feature KD, this modification plus SoftKD on logits already achieves $77.23\%$.
 Crucially, the same projector \textbf{reactivates simple feature-map alignment}: (1) MSE-only feature KD (which fails on the original student) now yields $76.61\%$ ($+1.75$ over baseline); (2) SpectralKD reaches $76.40\%$; (3) Combining SoftKD with MSE or SpectralKD further improves performance to $77.50\%$ and $77.53\%$, respectively.
+Thus, once the encoding mismatch is removed, even a vanilla MSE feature loss becomes reliably beneficial.